CleanSurvival: Automated data preprocessing for time-to-event models using reinforcement learning: Background

-However, concordance indices have significant limitations, due to their poor calibration and failure to consider the distribution of survival times as well as their ranks \cite{hartman_pitfalls_2023}.
-The Brier Score is another metric in survival analysis which calculates the accuracies of the predicted survival probabilities at a given time point \cite{noauthor_sksurvmetricsbrier_score_nodate}.
-Other calibration metrics like Houwelingen's \(\alpha\) or D-calibration can also be used to measure how well survival probabilities align with observed event times \cite{vanhouwelingen2000}.
+However, concordance indices have significant limitations, due to their poor calibration and failure to consider the distribution of survival times as well as their ranks \citep{hartman_pitfalls_2023}.
+The Brier score is another metric in survival analysis which calculates the accuracies of the predicted survival probabilities at a given time point \citep{Steyerberg2019}.
+Other calibration metrics like Houwelingen's \(\alpha\) or D-calibration can also be used to measure how well survival probabilities align with observed event times \citep{vanhouwelingen2000}.
 They could be compared against a baseline model such as the Kaplan--Meier estimator.
-Weighted integrated survival log loss or integrated Graf score are recommended scoring rules \cite{sonabend_phd_2021}.
+Weighted integrated survival log loss or integrated Brier score (also known as the integrated Graf score) are recommended scoring rules \citep{sonabend_phd_2021}.

 To account for censoring, we apply inverse probability of censoring weighting (IPCW).
 Let \(G(t)\) be the Kaplan--Meier estimate of the probability of not being censored at \(t\).
-Then, the integrated Graf score is defined for a set of time points \(\{t_1, t_2, \ldots, t_k\}\), where \(\Delta t_j\) represents the difference between time points, \(n\) is the number of individuals and \(\text{Observed}(t, i)\) is an indicator function, equal to \(1\) if the individual is known to have survived beyond \(t\) and \(0\) otherwise.
+Then, the integrated Brier score (IBS) is defined for a set of time points \(\{t_1, t_2, \ldots, t_k\}\), where \(\Delta t_j\) represents the difference between time points, \(n\) is the number of individuals and \(\text{Observed}(t, i)\) is an indicator function, equal to \(1\) if the individual is known to have survived beyond \(t\) and \(0\) otherwise.